 Is web scraping legal?

-In the mind of most web scraping enthusiasts, their activity is perfectly legal: "There is no law that would forbid online users to gather publicly available information!"
-US courts, however, have been drawing a different conclusion — and to this day, there's been no legal consensus on this matter: Different judges have different opinion regarding web scraping's legality.
+In the mind of most web data enthusiasts, their activity is perfectly legal: "There is no law that would forbid online users to gather publicly available information!"
+US courts, however, have been drawing a different conclusion — and to this day, there's been no legal consensus on this matter: Different judges have different opinions regarding the legality of crawling and web scraping.

-In the end, it all comes to privacy (and convenience) of other users.
-As long as you’re not trying to reach private data or use gathered information with malicious intentions, you’re not breaking any law.
-If your web scraping activity simply brings you data you could find by yourself (with respect towards request limits, of course), you’re not violating anyone’s privacy.
+In the end, there’s no quick answer: It all comes to the privacy (and convenience) of other users.
+As long as you’re not trying to reach private product data or use gathered information with malicious intentions, you’re not breaking any law.
+If your web scraping projects simply gather data that you could find by yourself (with respect towards connection request limits, of course), you’re not violating anyone’s privacy.

 Issues you might face during web scraping

 Many website owners don't want their content to get scraped simply because they’re not pleased with giving advantage to their competitors.
 That’s why most sites are protected from scraping with various techniques.
 Here are the problems that might slow your data gathering process down.

 Some websites won’t allow users from certain countries to view the content: This happens because IP addresses from these countries are the most common "offenders" (as the websites themselves see it.)
 Noticing an influx of web scraping bots from Region N, many websites find it easier to restrict access to users from said region altogether, although it's unfair to regular users.

 Most websites can detect the activity of bots and deny them access to the content to protect it from getting scraped.
 In both scraping and web crawling, CAPTCHAs are one of the anti-scraping technologies you might need to deal with during automated data gathering.